-It’s easy to get sick of control freaks.
+It’s easy to get sick of controlling people.
 They think they know what’s best for you.
 They feel like they need to approve of every decision you make.
 They believe they are better, smarter and more capable than you.
 To them, it’s obvious they should be calling the shots.

-Of course, you can see right through it all.
+Of course, you can see right through controlling people, right?
 They show their hypocrisy with every move they make!
 It’s frustrating.

 And you can’t make them stop, right?

-You can stop anyone from trying to control you.
+You can stop controlling people and take away their power over you.
 The question is, are you willing?
-(Think long and hard about this one).

-If so, then you need to look at what you are doing to encourage and even indulge their controlling behavior.
+If you’re willing to block controlling people, then you need to look at what you are doing to encourage and even indulge their controlling behavior.
 That’s right.
-You cannot change this by changing the control freak.
-You can change the control freak’s world by giving them a different person (yourself) to respond to – a person that will not be controlled.
+You cannot change this by changing the controlling person.
+You can change their world by giving them a different person (yourself) to respond to – a person that will not be controlled by other people.

-Here’s the AHA: you are indulging them in their controlling ways.
-You’re putting up with it, tolerating it and feeling like a victim.
+Here’s the AHA: you are indulging controlling people in their controlling ways.
+You’re putting up with it, tolerating being controlled and feeling like a victim.
 Worse, you are probably not even aware of how you are doing it.
-This post will show you examples of how you are leaving yourself open to being controlled.
+This post will show you examples of how you are allowing yourself to be a target for controlling people.
 Then, you can put a stop to the madness once and for all.

 Key insight: allowing others to control you is a subconscious habit.
 If you are doing it, you probably learned to do this a very long time ago when you didn’t have the option of making your own choices.
-In fact, someone probably prevented you from making independent decisions and learning from your mistakes.
+In fact, one or more controlling people probably prevented you from making independent decisions and learning from your mistakes.

-Waking up and seeing how you have allowed yourself to be controlled – walking right into it time and time again, is an amazing AHA experience.
+Waking up and seeing how you play into the hands of controlling people – walking right into it time and time again, is an amazing AHA experience.
 Once you see it, then you can exercise choice.
 You can’t have a choice about things outside of your conscious awareness.

 Best-selling author Stephen R. Covey has stated: Our character is basically a composite of our habits.
 Because they are consistent, often unconscious patterns, they constantly, daily, express our character…”